satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 quantify the success of a method or paradigm as well as provide an additional factor in assessing scientists' contribution to the community.

+3. \*\*Make reviews available.\*\*

+Although certain journals hold a discussion before a paper is accepted, it is still behind closed doors and limited to the editor, the authors, and a small set of reviewers.
+An open and recorded review ensures that there is a timestamp on the work that has been done, an acknowledgement of who performed the research, and a higher probability of rectifying errors early in the process.
+By opening up the review process, the role and importance of reviewers and information generated during the review would be shared and acknowledged.
+The exchanges themselves can be used to quantitatively assess the importance of a submission, and analysis of the review process then becomes possible and could lead to an objective standardization of the scientific process.

+4. \*\*Clarify author contributions.\*\*

+An open review is like an open discussion, where questions could be directed at individual authors to establish accountability for their contributions.
+This would make it far more likely that otherwise unacknowledged contributors, such as technicians and research assistants, would be heard.

+5. \*\*Expedite the review process.\*\*

+An open discussion could happen in real time [like the Frontiers journals?], so reviews become an interactive and efficient process.

+6. \*\*Establish precedence.\*\*

+Open review establishes a clear provenance of ideas and a timestamp for the intellectual property in the work.

 8. \*\*Enable a continual review process.\*\*